jennifer4569/my_shell/README.md

 ## by Jennifer Zhang and Yedoh Kang, period 4

 ### Features:
-  * Forks and executes commands.
+  * Forks and executes commands (including cd and exit).
   * Parses up to two commands on one line.
   * Redirects using >, <.

 ### Attempted:
-  * Pipes
+  * Pipes (single).
+	* Parsing more than two commands on one line.

 ### Bugs:
   * If commands are not separated with spaces, they will not run properly.
+	* If there are multiple commands adjacent to each other, it will not run properly.
+For example, two commas adjacent to each other.

 ### Files & Function Headers:
 main.c